A Parallel Augmented Subspace Method for Eigenvalue Problems: Parallel augmented subspace method

 and

-Then we have the desired results (\ref{Estimate_h_k_1_a}) and (\ref{Estimate_h_k_1_b}) and conclude the proof. \end{proof} \begin{remark} Definition (\ref{Gamma_Definition}), Theorems \ref{Error_Estimate_Theorem} and \ref{Error_Superclose_Theorem} imply that $\gamma$ is less than $1$ when $\eta(V_H)$ is small enough.
+Then we have the desired results (\ref{Estimate_h_k_1_a}) and (\ref{Estimate_h_k_1_b}) and conclude the proof. \end{proof} \begin{remark} Since the multigrid iteration step has uniform convergence rate (independent of the mesh size), there exist $\theta<1$ such that (\ref{Contraction_Rate}) holds.
+Definition (\ref{Gamma_Definition}), Lemmas \ref{Error_Estimate_Theorem} and \ref{Error_Superclose_Theorem} imply that $\gamma$ is less than $1$ when $\eta(V_H)$ is small enough.
 If $\lambda$ is large or the spectral gap $\delta_\lambda$ is small, then we need to use a smaller $\eta(V_H)$ or $H$.
 Furthermore, we can increase the multigrid steps to reduce $\theta$ and then $\gamma$.
 These theoretical restrictions do not limit practical applications where (in numerical implementations), $H$ is simply chosen (just) small enough so that the number of elements of corresponding coarsest space (just) exceeds the required number of eigenpairs ($H$ and the coarsest space are adapted to the number of eigenpairs to be computed). \end{remark}

-We would like to point out that the given eigenpair $(\lambda_{h_k}^{(\ell)},u_{h_k}^{(\ell)})$ is not necessary to be the one corresponding the smallest eigenvalue.
-So when we need to solve more than one eigenpairs, the one correction step can be carried out independently for every eigenpair and there exists no data exchanging.
+We would like to point out that the given eigenpair $(\lambda_{h_k}^{(\ell)},u_{h_k}^{(\ell)})$ is not necessary to be the one corresponding to the smallest eigenvalue.
+So when we need to solve more than one eigenpairs, the one correction step defined by Algorithm \ref{one correction step} can be carried out independently for every eigenpair and there exists no data exchanging.
 This property means that we can avoid doing the time-consuming orthogonalization in the high dimensional space $V_{h_k}$.